CarlyLL/Enforced-alcohol-abstinence/README.md

 ### R Code excerpt 5: Linking Probation and criminal courts datasets
 To be added in due course.

-### R Code excerpt 6: Linking Probation and criminal courts data analysis
+### R Code excerpt 6: Linked Probation and criminal courts data analysis
 To be added in due course.